-One of our favorite projects of all time is London architect David Kohn's conversion of a former stable into a house that seamlessly blends past and present, rustic and clean lined.
-Today, we're spotlighting the stable's compact eat-in kitchen, a soulful layering of wood and white bricks that also has a sense of modernism (in part thanks to a highly covetable midcentury table and set of chairs by Pierre Jeanneret).
+One of our favorite projects of all time is London architect David Kohn's conversion of a former stable into a house that seamlessly blends past and present, rustic and clean-lined.
+Today we're spotlighting the stable's compact eat-in kitchen, a soulful layering of wood and white bricks that also has a sense of modernism (thanks in part to a highly covetable midcentury table and set of chairs by Pierre Jeanneret).
 We've sourced a checklist of products—from a compact refrigerator to a Swedish broom—to achieve a similar look.

-Above: The Viking Professional Series Pro-Style 30-Inch Induction Range is $7,279 from AJ Madison Appliances.
-For more Kitchen Range options visit our shop section.
+Above: The Viking Professional Series Pro-Style 30-Inch Induction Range is $8,059 from Elite Appliance.
+For more Kitchen Range options, visit our Shop section.

-Above: We found a vastly less pricey stand-in at West Elm; the Slope Leg Dining Chair features a metal base in dark graphite and a bentwood pine seat and back; $199 each.
+Above: We found a vastly less pricey stand-in at West Elm; the Upton Dining Chair with an upholstered seat and caned seat back; $254.

 Above: The kitchen table is another Jeanneret teak design, the PGI University Dining Table, from 1950.
 It's hard to come by, and pricey, but an alternative period piece, minus the tapered legs, can easily be sourced from a flea market or vintage dealer, such as Midcentury LA, whose restored vintage Danish Teak Dining Table, shown here, is $900.

 Above: From Fern Handcrafted Furniture in New York's Hudson Valley, the Amoeba Cutting Boards are a set of three boards made from locally sourced slabs of maple, black walnut, and cherry in three different sizes; for pricing and information, contact Fern.

 Above: From World Kitchen, the classic Revere 2 1/3-Quart Copper Bottom Kettle is $23.51 on Amazon.